catenax-ng/eclipse-tractusx.github.io/docs-kits/kits/behaviour-twin-kit/development-view/service-bindings.md

 ### OVERVIEW

 In many cases, services are provided via REST APIs and are using JSON as input and output format.
-In this expample for the HI use case, the input and output formats are JSON.
+In this example for the HI use case, the input and output formats are JSON.
 To include those services into the knowledge graph, you have to bind/map them.

 ### SERVICE MAPPING TOOL